VundleVim/Vundle.vim/README.md

    " :PluginClean(!)      - confirm (or auto-approve) removal of unused plugins "
    " see :h vundle for more details or wiki for FAQ
-   " NOTE: comments after Plugin commands are not allowed.
    " Put your stuff after this line
    ```